bentoml/BentoML/GOVERNANCE.md

 As a contributor, you may find yourself doing one or more of the following:

-* Supporting new users by answering questions on the [github issue tracker](https://github.com/bentoml/BentoML/issues) and the [#bentoml-users slack channel](https://join.slack.com/t/bentoml/shared_invite/enQtNjcyMTY3MjE4NTgzLTU3ZDc1MWM5MzQxMWQxMzJiNTc1MTJmMzYzMTYwMjQ0OGEwNDFmZDkzYWQxNzgxYWNhNjAxZjk4MzI4OGY1Yjg).
+* Support new users by answering questions on the [github issue tracker](https://github.com/bentoml/BentoML/issues) and the [#bentoml-users slack channel](https://join.slack.com/t/bentoml/shared_invite/enQtNjcyMTY3MjE4NTgzLTU3ZDc1MWM5MzQxMWQxMzJiNTc1MTJmMzYzMTYwMjQ0OGEwNDFmZDkzYWQxNzgxYWNhNjAxZjk4MzI4OGY1Yjg).
 * Report issues you're facing and "Thumbs up" on issues and feature requests that are relevant to you in BentoML's [issue tracker](https://github.com/bentoml/BentoML/issues).
 * Investigate bugs and reviewing other developer's pull requests.
-* Contributing code or documentation to the project by submitting a Github pull request.
+* Contribute code or documentation to the project by submitting a Github pull request.
 * Create new example projects and contribute it to [bentoml/gallery](https://github.com/bentoml/gallery).